pipelinit/pipelinit-cli/README.md

 The test step runs automated tests detected in the project.

-The scope of this step isn't individual files, but the whole application or library.
+The scope of this step isn't individual files but the application or library.
 This stage may start extra services if the application or library requires it.

 Any application or library, no matter how small the codebase or the team,